lsst-uk/sky-estimation-WP3.7/README.md

 syntheticImages : software for creating mock images, with model galaxies, stars, and noise.
 Used for testing sky-subtraction algorithm against ground-truth.

+RealDataTests.pdf : compiled Jupyter Notebook containing a description of our proposed novel sky-subtraction method, with examples, as well as qualitative and quantitative tests of this method done on real imaging data from two telescopes.

 ### License
 ***